Stary Imielin: Characteristics

-In the central portion of the neighbourhood is located the Imielin Lake.
-From it outflows the Imielin Canal, which then connects to the Grabów Canal in the northwestern part of Stary Imielin.
+The central portion of the neighbourhood features the Imielin Lake, from which outflows the Imielin Canal.
+It connects to the Grabów Canal in the northwestern part of Stary Imielin.

-At 65 Pileckiego Street are located the headquarters of the National Clearing House, an institution of the banking sector in Poland.
+Furthermore, the headquarters of the National Clearing House, an institution of the banking sector in Poland, are located at 65 Pileckiego Street within the neighbourhood.

-Location and administrative boundaries
+Location and boundaries

-Stary Imielin is a City Information System area in Warsaw, Poland, located within the central portion of the district of Ursynów.
-To the north and east, its boundary is determined by Pileckiego Street; to the south by Płaskowickiej Street, alongside the former Rolna Street to Żołny Street, and the Warsaw Metro branch line; and to the west, by Puławska Street.

-It borders North Ursynów to the north, Ursynów-Centrum to the east, Natolin, and Pyry to the south, and Grabów to the west.
+Stary Imielin is a City Information System area in Warsaw, located within the central portion of the Ursynów district.
+To the north and east, its boundary is determined by Pileckiego Street; to the south by Płaskowickiej Street, alongside the former Rolna Street to Żołny Street, and the branch line of the Warsaw Metro; and to the west, by Puławska Street.
+The neighbourhood borders North Ursynów to the north, Ursynów-Centrum to the east, Natolin, and Pyry to the south, and Grabów to the west.